-Northern Thailand: With a view to the forbidden countries of Burma and Laos.
+Northern Thailand: With a view of the forbidden countries of Burma and Laos.

 Sunday 9.6.1985, Chiang Mai – Chiang Rai